Bo Pi Liao History Center, Taipei, Taiwan 2009

 In Christianity, there are patron saints who are regarded as the intercessors and advocates in heaven on behalf of nations, places, crafts, activities, classes, or persons.
 Patron saints, because they have already transcended to the metaphysical, are understood to be able to intercede effectively .
 Individual saints may be in charge of dealing with specific problems, diseases, or tasks.

-Saint Agricola of Avignon, protector against bubonic plague and misfortune of all
+Saint Agricola of Avignon – protector against bubonic plague and misfortune of all kinds.
+Devotees prayed to him for good weather, fine harvests, and rain.

-Saint Agrippina of Mineo, invoked against evil spirits, leprosy, thunderstorms,
+Saint Agrippina of Mineo – invoked against evil spirits, leprosy, thunderstorms, bacterial diseases, and bacterial infections

-Saint Bessus, protector of soldiers against the dangers of war; also invoked for
+Saint Bessus – protector of soldiers against the dangers of war; also invoked for fertility

-Saint Deodatus of Nevers, invoked for rain, and against thunderstorms, evil spirits,
+Saint Deodatus of Nevers – invoked for rain, and against thunderstorms, evil spirits, and plague

 Korean Shaman Rites in the Information Directory include:

-By focusing on Taoist deities, Christian saints, and Korean Mudangs or shamans, Map of Deities illustrates people’s attempt to understand the world and the self, as well as to express everyday wishes and desires through the individual belief systems they have mapped out for themselves.
+By focusing on Taoist deities, Christian saints, and Korean shamans (Mudangs), Map of Deities illustrates people’s attempt to understand the world and the self, as well as to express everyday wishes and desires through the individual belief systems they have mapped out for themselves.